redwoodjs/redwoodjs-com-archive/docs/glossary.md

 ## Cell

-Redwood's simpler and more decalarative approach to data fetching.
+Redwood's simpler and more declarative approach to data fetching.

 ## Jamstack